Plain and clean, the color white makes a bold statement.

 Overall, if you know how to use it properly, white is a great method to add shine and luster to a project.

-One of the most well-liked and powerful hues in interior design is white.
-White not only serves as a foundation upon which to put distinctive elements, but it also denotes openness and completeness.
+In interior design, white not only serves as a great foundation for distinctive elements, but it also suggests openness and calm.

 Creating an Illusion of Space